Mornor/CarND-Vehicle-Detection/README.md

 ![YCrCb_color_space](./output_images/Detection_YCrCb_all_hog_channels.png)

 Here, we can see that the YUV, YCrCb and LUV color space all did a pretyy good job identifying the 2 cars.
 However.
-YCrCb is the only one to distinctively detect them, therefore it is the color space I am going to use.
+YCrCb is the only one to distinctively detect them, but YUV draw more boxes arounf the actual car which will be useful when it comes to detect false-positives with the Heatmap.
+It is the color-space I am going to use here.

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on the labeled training set of images. <br>
 The HOG features of a particular image has been chosen to identify a car.
 This [paper](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) served as a starting point. <br/>